Toyota Avalon Hybrid Review

 - "If you're in the market for a stylish yet cushy sedan with plenty of room and laudable efficiency, you could do worse than moseying on over to the nearest Toyota dealership to look at the Avalon and Avalon Hybrid.
 Just don't expect sporting driving dynamics and you won't be disappointed." -- Autoblog (2013)

 Other Cars to Consider

-The Buick LaCrosse eAssist offers nearly as many standard features, and most reviewers love its comfortable, upscale interior.
-While the LaCrosse eAssist’s fuel economy isn’t quite as good as the Avalon Hybrid’s, it also carries a lower base price.
+The Buick LaCrosse eAssist has a lower base price than the Avalon Hybrid, and offers nearly as many standard features.
+Reviewers like its luxurious interior and smooth powertrain.
+Although the LaCrosse eAssist’s fuel economy isn’t as good as the Avalon Hybrid’s, it is still excellent for an affordable large car.

 Reviewers agree that the Honda Accord Hybrid has lots of passenger space and an attractive, high-quality interior.
 They are also impressed with the Accord Hybrid’s lively handling and strong acceleration.
 The Accord Hybrid gets better fuel economy than the Avalon Hybrid.

 The 2014 Toyota Avalon Hybrid seats five and has front-wheel drive.
 It has a 2.5-liter four-cylinder engine and an electric motor, which are mated to a continuously variable transmission (CVT).
 Three trims are offered: XLE Premium, XLE Touring and Limited.
 The gas-only Avalon is reviewed separately.
 The Avalon Hybrid was introduced for the 2013 model year and sees no major changes for 2014.
 As a result, this overview uses applicable research and reviews from the 2013 and 2014 model years.